Volunteering opportunities for older adults

 GVI provides two international volunteering opportunities in Thailand for seniors.
 Both combine community development with conservation efforts.
 In a village located among the hilled forests of Northern Thailand, an hour from Chiang Mai, senior volunteers can help conserve endangered Asian elephants.
 They will help the local community with reintegrating elephants into the wild and scaling up alternative sources of income.
 At our other location, a small village in the Southern Thai province of Phang Nga, senior volunteers can get involved in endangered green turtle conservation.
 They can also help local students improve their employability by teaching English.

-We also offer overseas volunteer work for seniors in Kampong Cham, a village about two hours from the Cambodian capital of Phnom Penh.
-Here, over 50s volunteering abroad teach Buddhist novice monks and other students.
+We also offer overseas volunteer work for seniors in Siem Reap, a resort town close to the iconic Angkor Wat temple.
+Here, over 50s volunteering abroad teach local students.
 There are also other ways for senior volunteers to contribute.
 They can support gender equality, public health, and environmental awareness initiatives.
 A visit to Angkor Wat, the largest religious building in the world, makes for the perfect weekend trip.

 Our sustainable development initiatives in Ghana provide meaningful work abroad opportunities for older adults.
 Here, senior volunteers work in the small seaside town of Kokrobite, an hour from the vibrant capital of Accra.
 They can immerse themselves in West African culture while contributing to children’s education and women’s empowerment.
 Senior volunteers can visit Kakum National Park during weekends to spot African forest elephants.